Why is clean water important?

 What you can do to help

-Moulton Falls, Lucia falls, Lewisville, and Paradise Point State Park are all great places to visit with family and friends.
-While you are enjoying the great outdoors, take all trash with you when you leave, or place it in a secure dumpster.
-Leftover food and trash not only looks and smells bad, it invites wildlife and pests which adds to possible bacteria problems in the water you have come to enjoy.
-Also, if you have brought your favorite four legged friends — make sure you clean up their messes.
-Pick up, bag and trash pet waste.
+Take all trash with you when you leave, or place it in a secure dumpster.
+Leftover food and trash not only looks and smells bad, it invites wildlife and pests, which adds to possible bacteria problems in the water you have come to enjoy.
+Also, if you brought your favorite four-legged friends — make sure you clean up their messes.
+Pick up, bag, and trash pet waste.

 If you own property along the river make sure you maintain your septic system.
-This not only saves you money it protects the water we all enjoy on a hot sunny day.
+This not only saves you money it protects both groundwater aquifers and the river.

-The East Fork Lewis is a large watershed and water feeding the river comes off the neighboring landscape through creeks, wetlands, swales, and roadside ditches.
+The East Fork Lewis is a large watershed, fed by creeks, wetlands, swales, and roadside ditches in the neighboring landscape.
 If you have small acreage or a small farm, it's essential to follow best practices for field management and livestock to help keep the river fishable and swimmable.